RobTillaart/SHT31_SW/README.md

 The **SoftWire** library is portable, however it could not read (on AVR) the SHT85 sensor which is command compatible with the SHT3x.
-A possible fix has been made in 0.3.0 and seems to work (See #12) but this has to be verified.
+A fix has been made in 0.3.0 and works on AVR (UNO) with an SHT31.
+See #12.
+It still has to be verified with an SHT85.
+The solution was to add buffers for I2C.

 A separate repo is created based upon the AVR specific **SoftwareWire** see links below.